The New York Times Magazine: Poetry

 U.S. Poet Laureate Natasha Trethewey selects and introduces poems weekly, including from poets Tomas Tranströmer, Carlos Pintado, and Gregory Pardlo.

 Puzzles

-The magazine features the Sunday version of the crossword puzzle along with other puzzles.
-The puzzles have been very popular features since their introduction.
-The Sunday crossword puzzle has more clues and squares and is generally more challenging than its counterparts featured on the other days of the week.
-Usually, a second puzzle is included with the crossword puzzle.
-The variety of the second puzzle varies each week.
-These have included acrostic puzzles, diagramless crossword puzzles, and other puzzles varying from the traditional crossword puzzle.
+Sunday crossword

+The magazine features the Sunday version of the daily New York Times crossword puzzle.
+This larger Sunday crossword is an icon in American culture; it is typically intended to be as difficult as a Thursday puzzle.
+Typically, the standard daily crossword is 15 by 15 squares, while the Sunday crossword measures 21 by 21 squares.
 The puzzles are edited by Will Shortz, the host of the on-air puzzle segment of NPR's Weekend Edition Sunday, introduced as "the puzzlemaster".

 The Funny Pages

 In the September 18, 2005, issue of the magazine, an editors' note announced the addition of The Funny Pages, a literary section of the magazine intended to "engage our readers in some ways we haven't yet tried—and to acknowledge that it takes many different types of writing to tell the story of our time".
 Although The Funny Pages is no longer published in the magazine, it was made up of three parts: the Strip (a multipart graphic novel that spanned weeks), the Sunday Serial (a genre fiction serial novel that also spanned weeks), and True-Life Tales (a humorous personal essay, by a different author each week).
 On July 8, 2007, the magazine stopped printing True-Life Tales.

 The section has been criticized for being unfunny, sometimes nonsensical, and excessively highbrow; in a 2006 poll conducted by Gawker.com asking, "Do you now find—or have you ever found—The Funny Pages funny?", 92% of 1824 voters answered "No".